dotnet/docs/docs/core/tools/dotnet-workload-sets.md

    This command installs the workload set version `9.0.100-preview.7.24414.1`, since the preceding `install` command example pinned that workload set.

-Using `--version` with either `install` or `update` pins `install` to the specified version, but `update` is only pinned to workload-set update mode, not to a workload-set version.
+Using `--version` with either `install` or `update` pins `install` to the specified version, but `update` is only configured for workload-set update mode, not to a specific workload-set version.
 If you then run `dotnet workload update` without the `--version` option, the `update` command:

 * Updates workloads to the latest available workload-set version.
 * "Unpins" the `install` command.